SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Introduction

 The extension to speculative execution semantics came with a new challenge: Non-determinism.
-Whether the processor miss-predicts and when it detects miss-prediction is highly hardware dependent and potentially even under the attacker's influence.
+Whether the processor mispredicts and when it detects misprediction is highly hardware dependent and potentially even under the attacker's influence.
 As a result, there is not a single execution but instead a set of possible executions, each with a different sequence of leakages.
-In order to phrase non-interference on speculative execution semantics, one wants to compare executions where the attacker trained the hardware in the same way.
-Because then, the attacker can be sure that observed differences are accounted to sensible data.
 A transition in speculative execution semantics is of the form~$\statec \ntrans{\leak}{\direct} \stated$.
-Again, $\leak$ is the attacker observed leakage.
-What is new is the \emph{directive}~$\direct$ that allows the attacker to steer the behaviour of speculation \parencite{cauligiConstanttimeFoundationsNew2020,bartheHighAssuranceCryptographySpectre2021}.
-As an example, the sequence of directives that leads to the leakage of sensible data in \Cref{code:specv1} is
+Again, $\leak$ is the attacker-observable leakage.
+What is new is the \emph{directive}~$\direct$ that models the attacker's control over speculation \parencite{cauligiConstanttimeFoundationsNew2020,bartheHighAssuranceCryptographySpectre2021}.
+The directives determine the program's speculation behavior.
+They provide an abstraction of the micro-architecture that the attacker can use to steer the execution whenever it depends on the micro-architectural state.
+In our example, the attacker steers speculation with the following sequence of directives in order to lead execution to the leakage of sensitive data:

-It starts with an instruction that can only step forward ($\Dstep$), then executes the correct branch 8~times~($\Dif$), begins speculation with a miss-prediction ($\Dspec$), followed by an unsafe memory access~($\Dstore{\texttt{\colvar{stk}}}{0}$), and finally the sequence that leads to the leaking instruction.
-We define our own language model (\Cref{section:language}) in this spirit.
+The intuition is the following.
+The first instruction is a memory access which cannot be influenced by the attacker, denoted by the directive~$\Dstep$.
+Then, the attacker steers execution so that the correct branch is taken 8~times: Directive $\Dif$ executes the correct branch and~$\Dstep$ executes the memory assignment inside the loop.
+The attacker then chooses to begin a misspeculation with directive $\Dspec$ which enters the loop once more.
+This leads to an unsafe memory access during the additional loop iteration, where we let the attacker choose actual memory location with $\Dstore{\texttt{\colvar{stk}}}{0}$.
+The remaining sequence leads the execution to the leaking instruction.

+In order to phrase non-interference on speculative execution semantics, the idea is to compare executions where the sequence of directives along the executions are equal.
+Then, the attacker trained the hardware in the same way and can be sure that observed differences in leakage are due to sensitive data.
+We define our speculative execution semantics (\Cref{section:language}) and non-interference property (\Cref{section:properties}) in this spirit.